 Training & Capacity Building

 Because we are dealing in development communication, it is extremely important for the correct messages to be disseminated by agents of communication.
 Likewise, writing a development communication script requires a bit more forethought than a regular script.
 We train people and stakeholders to be more development-aware in their communication.
 We also build capacity and develop skills in people towards useful skills that we can then later utilise like scriptwriting or production.
+For information on our current training courses, click here

 We develop curriculums, programmes and methodologies for training for development.